draktuls/draktuls.github.io/content/_index.md

 Infosec researcher and enthusiast
 {{< /lead >}}

-*At the start I am planning to just release some of my internal notes which were not meant to be fully fledged writeups or blog posts.
-This will change soon, since I finally have a platform.*
+Any dumps of my knowledge I would like to share can be eventually found here.

 ---